 Can you remember how many times you’ve made a mental note to look for ways to reduce your home’s energy spending?
 Let me take a guess.
 Every time your energy bill hits the mailbox.
 Don’t we all know that feeling?

 The good news is that if you are moving house, you’ve got the perfect opportunity to execute all those energy savings resolutions.
 This time, don't wait for your first energy bill to arrive, only to find your electricity and gas costs have skyrocketed.
 Here are some simple and easy tips to get you started from day one in your new home with a energy efficient mindset.

 I know what you’re thinking.
 Easier said than done, right?
 Well, not really.
-With quick and convenient online calculators like Mozo’s free energy comparison tool, you can look up the best energy providers in your new suburb in a matter of minutes.
-All you need to do is type your postcode and plug in a few details about your household size and energy preferences, and you’ll get a list of suppliers to choose from as well as a cost estimate for your gas and electricity bills.
+With quick and convenient online calculators like Mozo’s free energy comparison tool, you can look up the some of the best energy providers in your new suburb in a matter of minutes.
 You can even look for renewable energy plans if you want to do your bit for the planet.